Signs of a windshield leak

 Today, manufacturers typically use urethane to install the windshield, making it part of the structure of the body.
-Still, there can be skips in the urethane and as a result you don’t get a good seal, Vandale notes.
-Or, if the windshield itself has been replaced at some point, there’s also a chance of windshield leaking if a proper seal isn’t obtained, he says.
+Still, there can be skips in the urethane, and as a result, you don’t get a good seal.
+Additionally, if the windshield itself has been replaced at some point, there’s also a chance of it leaking if a proper seal isn’t obtained.¹

 Finding windshield leaks

-To test for a leak, Vandale recommends gently showering the car with water.
-The lower the water pressure used, the faster the vehicle will actually leak, he explains.
-If a hose is put on full force, the water will bounce right off.
+Your first option to test for a leak is to gently shower the car with water.
+For this test, the lower the water pressure used, the faster the vehicle will actually leak.
+If a hose is put on full force, the water will bounce right off.¹

 Another option for finding windshield leaks is a soap test.
-This is especially helpful if you’re also noticing a wind noise in the vehicle, Vandale recommends using soap to detect the leak because where wind can get in, so can water.
-“We do a soap test where you take soap on a wash mitt and you go all around the window and then you turn the heater blower on high defrost,” he says.
-“You make sure the windows and the doors are all closed, and when you stand outside, you’ll see bubbles coming out, you’ve found your leak.¹
+This is especially helpful if you’re also noticing a wind noise in the vehicle, because where wind can get in, so can water.
+To conduct this test, take soap on a wash mitt and go around the window.
+Then turn the heater on high defrost.
+Exit the vehicle and make sure that the windows and the doors are all closed.
+If you see bubbles coming out, you’ve found your leak.¹

 How to fix a leaky windshield

-If you find the leak, it can be relatively easy to do a windshield leak repair with the right materials.
-“Never use silicone,” Vandale stresses.
-Silicone expands and contracts in the heat and the cold.
-What’s more, once you’ve put silicone on a seam, you can’t reseal it with the proper sealant because it won’t adhere to the silicone, he says.
+Once you find the leak, it can be relatively easy to make the repair with the right materials.
+These materials should never include silicone, though, because silicone expands and contracts in the heat and the cold.
+And once you’ve put it on a seam, you can’t reseal it with the proper sealant because it won’t adhere to the silicone.¹

 1. Use seam sealers to fix pinholes

-Instead, he urges those seeking to fix pinholes to use special seam-sealers that can be acquired online.
+Instead, use special seam sealers that you can buy online.
 These sealers come out of a tube and can be easily applied.
-If the pinhole is underneath the molding on your windshield, the molding can be pried up a bit and the seam-sealer squeezed in.
-It will dry in just a couple of minutes and the molding can be pushed back in place.
+If the pinhole is underneath the molding on your windshield, the molding can be pried up a bit and the seam sealer inserted.
+It’ll dry in just a couple of minutes, and the molding can be pushed back into place.¹

 2. Use a pliable sealant to fix improper seals

-Meanwhile, if the leak is caused by a skip in the windshield sealant, Vandale recommends using something that always stays pliable, like a butyl sealant.
-To apply this, a caulking gun is needed.
-“We use an air-caulking gun so that it’s done under pressure,” he says.
+If the leak is caused by a skip in the windshield sealant, it is recommended to use something that stays pliable, like a butyl sealant, using an air-caulking gun so that it’s done under pressure.¹

-After letting the sealant dry for a few minutes, Vandale recommends repeating the water test.
-If all goes well, you will be free of leaks and happy to be in your car no matter the weather.
+After letting the sealant dry for a few minutes, repeat the water test.
+If all goes well, you’ll be free of leaks and comfortable in your car no matter the weather.¹